-GOAL 2: Encourage professional management and long-term maintenance and investment in all rental properties for the general safety and welfare of tenants and to preserve property values neighborhood stability in South Iowa City.
+GOAL 2: Encourage professional management and long-term maintenance and investment in all rental properties for the general safety and welfare of tenants and to preserve property values and promote neighborhood stability in South Iowa City.

-- Encourage the improvement or redevelopment of substandard rental properties. - Continue to enhance code enforcement to achieve compliance with rental and building regulations for properties that receive a high number of complaints. - Continue to coordinate communication between the ICPD, Neighborhood Services, and nonprofit or neighborhood organization to identify and address safety and health issues in rental properties. - Consider opportunities to recognize good property management within South lowa City.
+- Encourage the improvement or redevelopment of substandard rental properties. - Continue to enhance code enforcement to achieve compliance with rental and building regulations for properties that receive a high number of complaints. - Continue to coordinate communication between the ICPD, Neighborhood Services, and nonprofits or neighborhood organizations to identify and address safety and health issues in rental properties. - Consider opportunities to recognize good property management within South Iowa City.